-This season's hard mast crop was the twelfth year since 1983 in which the overall hard mast index was poor.
-The fall hard mast index was lower in 2018 than in 2017, and was consistently low across most locations, with most areas experiencing poor production.
-For example, several areas experienced very poor production of white oaks (Table 3; Figures 1 and 2).
-Red oak productivity (Fair; 2.14) was better than white oak productivity (Poor; 0.94; Table 1).
-Surrounding states, including Georgia, South Carolina and Virginia, also reported fair to poor hard mast production.
-Georgia reported poor white oak (1.4) and fair red oak (2.7) productivity.
-South Carolina also reported poor white oak (2.0) and fair red oak (3.4) and productivity.
+This season's hard mast crop was the twenty-third year since 1983 in which the overall hard mast index was fair.
+The fall hard mast index was higher in 2019 than in 2018, and slightly higher than long-term averages.
+White oak productivity was poor in most areas, except for Macon and Clay counties, while red oak productivity was fair, but much more variable by county compared to white oak (Table 1; Figures 1 and 2).
+Surrounding states, including Georgia and South Carolina, reported that both soft and hard mast production was better than in 2018, with most states reporting fair hard mast.
+Georgia reported white oak and red oak productivity was fair (3.2 and 2.7, respectively).
+South Carolina reported white oak was fair (2.8), while red oak was good (4.7).
 The overall trend in hard mast production shows a very slight declining trend since surveys were initiated in 1983 (Figure 4).